ch-stark/argocdpoliciesblog/blog_simplified.md

     - you can give Policies a `severity` sending alerts via `RHACM's Observability` framework only from high-prio policies
     - you can invoke Ansible-Jobs from Policies so you could only invoke Ansible from critical policies
-    - you could use the previously discussed `evaluationInterval` to trigger an Ansible Job at a regular basis.
+    - you could use the previously discussed `evaluationInterval` to trigger an Ansible Job on a regular basis.

    ### Running the example